zachary05/TheFox/README.md

 # TheFox
-I think it will be interesting.
+I think life will be interesting.

+THIS IS A RESUME>